resknow/website-checklist/README.md

 - Create image size variations for smaller screens where possible
 - Optimise and compress images and media
 - Test site on Google PageSpeed Insights
+- Make sure to hide any video backgrounds on mobile devices (autoplay doesn't work on mobile)

 ### After completion
 - Complete the final checks sheet